 - Experiments: We simulated several IGP reconfigurations of a Tier-1 network.
-We found that many BGP-induced anomalies can persist for large parts of the reconfiguration process, even if few link weights are changed (Section II). - Theoretical analysis: We show that reconfiguring the IGP can introduce all possible kinds of BGP anomalies, even using state of the art IGP reconfiguration techniques.
-We also show that in some scenarios it is impossible to avoid BGP anomalies (Section III and Section IV). - Complexity analysis: We prove that deciding whether an anomaly-free IGP reconfiguration will trigger BGP anomalies is $\mathcal{NP}$ -hard (Section V). - Configuration guidelines: We describe sufficient conditions and configuration guidelines that guarantee the absence of BGP-induced anomalies.
-When the sufficient conditions hold in both the initial and the final IGP topology, we show that an anomaly-free IGP reconfiguration strategy always exists (Section VI).
+We found that many BGP-induced anomalies can persist for large parts of the reconfiguration process, even if few link weights are changed (Section II). - Theoretical analysis: We show that reconfiguring the IGP can introduce all possible kinds of BGP anomalies, even using state-of-the-art IGP reconfiguration techniques.
+We also show cases in which it is impossible to avoid BGP anomalies, even if an iBGP full-mesh is deployed or a per-destination reconfiguration is applied (Sections III and IV). - Complexity analysis: We prove that deciding whether an anomaly-free IGP reconfiguration will trigger BGP anomalies is NP-hard (Section V). - Configuration guidelines: We describe sufficient conditions and configuration guidelines that guarantee the absence of BGP-induced anomalies.
+When the sufficient conditions hold in both the initial and the final IGP topology, a reconfiguration ordering which is harmless for both IGP and BGP always exists (Section VI).